joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 You use optionals in situations where a value may be absent.
 An optional represents two possibilities: Either there is a value, and you can unwrap the optional to access that value, or there isn’t a value at all.

-> Optional is just a type in Swift language, nothing fancy. `Int` and `Int?` [read 'Optional Int'] are two different types.
+> Optional is just a type in Swift language, nothing fancy. `Int` and `Int?` [read 'optional Int'] are two different types.
 If your variable is of type `Int` you can be absolutely sure it will always have an integer value, and if your variable is of type `Int?` it will have either an `Int` value or it will have no value at all (in other words, it will be nil).
 >
 > Think of optional as a wrapper.
-It’s like a gift box which wraps the value inside, and like a real-life box, Optional can either contain something or be empty.
+It’s like a gift box which wraps the value inside, and like a real-life box, optional can either contain something or be empty.
 > – Lusine Margaryan, Hackernoon

-### 2. The Case for Optionals
+### 2. The Case for optionals

 Thought experiment.
 Imagine we’re writing code that interfaces with a digital thermometer.
 This thermometer populates one Swift variable called `temperature`.
 When we first plug in the thermometer what value should we give it?
-What value should we set the value of `temperature` when we detect the physical device is broken?
+What value should we set `temperature` to when we detect the physical device is broken?

 1. Declare and initialize a variable of type Double called `temperature`.

 	<details>
 	<summary>Solution</summary>

 	```swift
 	var temperature = 0.0
 	```